What are average gas & electricity bills in Ireland?

 The EAB is the Estimated Annual Bill.
 Every electricity and gas supplier is required by the CRU to give an EAB for comparison purposes.
 The EAB is normally calculated by multiplying the standard rates or discounted rates of a supplier by the average annual usage amount of 4,200 or 11,000 kWh and adding on standing charges, VAT and levies.

-While using the average annual usage amounts is helpful by setting a level for all suppliers to be compared against, and helps customers see which deals are the cheapest, it is not all that helpful when it comes to calculating what the average annual bill for your household would be.
+While using the average annual usage amounts is helpful by setting a level for all suppliers to be compared against, and also to help customers see which are the cheapest energy deals, it is not all that helpful when it comes to calculating what the average annual bill for your household would be.

 As usage increases, the cost per unit of electricity or gas actually works out cheaper, as all the other bill add-ons (a standing charge, PO levy etc.) are spread out thinner.
 Conversely, as usage decreases, the cost per unit increases, especially if it decreases so much you are liable for a low user standing charge.